swiftlang/swift-foundation/Proposals/nnnn-ContiguousBytes-Span.md

 var bytes: RawSpan { get }
 ```

 in the protocol.
+This has various benefits over the `withBytes` API proposed here, including:

+* One does not need to nest all code that accesses these bytes within a closure, eliminating a level of indentation and extra ceremony around the calls.
+* The property will work within `async` functions, whereas `withBytes` does not have an `async` counterpart.
+* Captures of non-copyable types within closures aren't currently available, so they cannot be used well when calling `withBytes`.
+* The `withBytes` function is a generic protocol requirement, which limits the use of the protocol in Embedded Swift, which cannot call into generic protocol requirements from existentials.

-However, not all types that currently conform to the `ContiguousBytes` protocol can provide a `bytes` property that satisfies this.
+However, not all types that currently conform to the `ContiguousBytes` protocol can provide a `bytes` property that satisfies this requirement.
 For example, a type that needs to materialize data into a buffer to pass to the closure provided to `with(Unsafe)Bytes` would not be able to implement this property, which depends on having the lifetime of the resulting `RawSpan` tied to that of its enclosing type.
 [SE-0456](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0456-stdlib-span-properties.md) describes some of the changes required in the implementations of `String.UTF8View` and `Array` that were needed to provide `span` properties and which might not be possible for other types.
 Therefore, while adding this property would provide more ergonomic access to the contiguous bytes of a type, doing so necessarily breaks source compatibility.
+This property can only be introduced as part of a new protocol.

 ### Allow the result of `withBytes` to be non-copyable